3MFConsortium/spec_core/3MF Core Specification.md

 **Metadata.** Ancillary information about some portion of the model, to provide more refined processing by knowledgeable producers or consumers.

 **Model.** The set of objects that are to be manufactured as part of a single job.
-This may include a single object, multiple instances of the same object, multiple different objects, or multiple objects in an assembly.
+This may include a single object, multiple instances of the same object, multiple different objects, or multiple objects in a composition.

 **Must preserve.** A set of OPC parts that SHOULD be retained by a producer when rewriting or saving changes to this 3MF file specified by the MustPreserve relationship type.

-**Object resource.** A single 3D shape or assembly that could be output by a 3D manufacturing device or used as a component in another object resource.
+**Object resource.** A single 3D object that could be output by a 3D manufacturing device or used as a component in another object resource.

 **Payload.** A complete collection of interdependent parts and relationships within a package.